nleguillarme/pynomer/README.rst

 With Docker
 **********************

-Build from source
+Build image from source:
 ::

     git clone https://github.com/nleguillarme/pynomer.git
     cd pynomer
     docker build -t pynomer:latest .

+Run commands in the container:
 ::

     docker run -v `pwd`/.nomer:/.nomer pynomer:latest pynomer append "\tHomo sapiens" -e -o json

-:warning: When running pynomer append and replace commands in Docker, you have to use the -e option !
+|:warning:| When running pynomer append and replace commands in Docker, you have to use the -e option !

 License
 -------